India aims to amend arbitration law to lure foreign investors

 Sums ranging in the billions of dollars are leaving India every year in arbitration costs headed overseas, industry chamber ASSOCHAM said in a report, with Singapore the most popular site for arbitration cases filed by Indians.

-Scores of projects worth more than 4 trillion rupees (42 billion pounds) are under litigation in different courts and tribunals, the report said.
+Scores of projects worth more than 4 trillion rupees ($64 billion) are under litigation in different courts and tribunals, the report said.